 - Possession of Controlled Substances without a Prescription

 First-degree felonies and even more serious offenses can have even longer prison sentences, fines, and other consequences.
+Some charges, such as domestic violence or gun violations, could be a misdemeanor or felony depending on the details of the alleged crime.
 Both misdemeanors and felonies can have enhanced penalties if a person has prior convictions as well, and your specific situation will determine what you might be facing.
-Consulting with a Leifert & Leifert Attorney can help you build your defense against a West Palm Beach criminal investigation and prosecution.
+Consulting with a Leifert & Leifert Former Prosecutor and Criminal Defense Attorney can help you build your defense against a West Palm Beach criminal investigation and prosecution.

 How an Attorney Can Help You Throughout the Legal Process

 Even before you have been charged with a crime, a Criminal Defense Attorney can help you protect yourself.
-As a police investigation develops and a suspect is targeted, an Attorney can make sure that the investigators follow the rules and do not violate your rights.
+As a police investigation develops and a suspect is targeted, an Attorney can make sure that the investigators follow the rules and do not violate your rights, such as your right to remain silent.

 For example, an Attorney can question whether the police have probable cause to execute a search warrant and document if evidence is illegally seized.
-An Attorney can also stand by you during interrogation and make sure you exercise your right not to incriminate yourself or say anything, should you choose to remain silent.
+An Attorney can also stand by you during interrogation or even prevent one and make sure you exercise your right not to incriminate yourself or say anything, should you choose to remain silent.

 Once criminal charges arrive, your Attorney can directly challenge the process used and the evidence against you in order to show that you cannot be convicted beyond a reasonable doubt.
 A lawyer can look to exclude unreliable or prejudiced evidence, such as laboratory tests that could be faulty and eyewitness accounts that might falsely implicate you.
-Your lawyer should also work to make sure that you are released pending the outcome of your case and are not spending any unnecessary time in jail.
+Your lawyer should also work to make sure that you are released pending the outcome of your case or are able to secure probation and are not spending any unnecessary time in jail or prison.

 You might also have an alibi and additional evidence that your lawyer can introduce to further demonstrate that you did not commit the crime.
 Starting as quickly as possible will allow your West Palm Beach Attorney to start building a robust criminal defense, even if you have not been charged yet.